helix-foundation/currency/contracts/governance/README.md

   - recipients are indexed by `_sequence` and not by addresses.
-This means that it is not impossible for the same address to receive more than one reward, which is a consequence of the intentional choice of weighting of random chance by the balance at each address.
+This means that it is not impossible for the same address to receive more than one reward, which is a consequence of the intentional choice of weighting of random chance by the ECO voting power at each address.
 However a `_sequence` cannot be claimed twice.

 ##### claim
 Arguments:
   - `_sequence` (uint256) - the sequence order of the claim number
   - `_proof` (bytes32[]) - the “other nodes” in the Merkle tree
-  - `_sum` (uint256) - cumulative sum of all account balances before this node
+  - `_sum` (uint256) - cumulative sum of all account ECO votes before this node
   - `_index` (uint256) - which index of the tree proposer required to prove

 Calls `claimFor` with `msg.sender` as the input for `_who`.